 Financial instruments include cash, CD's (classified as either cash equivalents or marketable securities based on their attributes), accounts receivable and accounts payable.
 Estimated fair values of these financial instruments approximate carrying values due to their short-term nature.
-The Company has one outstanding equipment loan which has an interest rate of the 30-day LIBOR rate + 1.75%.
+The Company has two outstanding equipment loans.
+One had an interest rate of the 30-day LIBOR rate + 1.75% and the other has a fixed interest rate of 3.79%.
 As there is a market interest rate, the carrying amount is fair value.